-Table S3: Stakeholder representatives and their role within the food system.
+Table C. Stakeholder representatives and their role within the food system.
 All participants were partners in preparing and convening a meeting in December 2012 to discuss the coverage and usefulness of the 44 integrated issues and how they fit into the two frameworks.